StartBootstrap/startbootstrap-clean-blog-jekyll/seminar.md

 Abstract: Let G be a finite group and Aut(G) the automorphism group of G. The autocommuting probability of G, denoted by Pr(G; Aut(G)), is the probability that a randomly chosen automorphism of G fixes a randomly chosen element of G. In the talk, we study Pr(G; Aut(G)) through certain computing formula and bounds.
 We also discuss certain characterizations of G through Pr(G; Aut(G)).

 ## Upcoming Talks

+*Please click on the title to see the abstract.*

 <details>
 <summary><b>10 July, 2020</b>: Hypergeometric Series over Finite Fields (<b>Arjun Singh Chetry</b>, IIIT Guwahati)</summary>